12 July 2010: Jacquie McRae Puts a Dream into Action

 This week is even harder.
 I have had to glue my bum to the seat.
 I have had to wrestle every word, sentence and page and am still not finished.
 Even writing this journal entry.
 I suspect myself of procrastinating, again.

 Half of me wants to find the easy way out.
 But another part of me yearns for original and unique.
 I suppose it serves me right too.
 Up until this point, the pages were just flowing.
 Easy even.
 People have been asking how is the writing.
 Fantastic.
 Loving it.
 No one has asked this week.

 Writing, I now see as a relationship.
 I was happy when everything was running smoothly, but now we’re being tested.
 For better or for worse.

 So, I have to go back to the drawing board.
 Put in the effort and trust that I’m not just a fair-weather girl.

 Must go.
 I have writing to do!

 Last week signalled the beginning of school holidays.
 A holiday that has two of my children having birthdays and an influx of extra kids.
-Eleven to feed one night and we live in the country!
-I was wondering how I would get my allotted words when Renee (my mentor) suggested we double my quota for the next three weeks.
-This was actually clever on her behalf because what I first thought was a daunting task seemed easy now she had doubled it.
+Eleven to feed one night, and we live in the country!
+I was wondering how I would get my allotted words when Renée (my mentor) suggested we double my quota for the next three weeks.
+This was actually clever on her part because what I first thought was a daunting task seemed easy now she had doubled it.

-The end part of my novel (which is now nameless but I have a few ideas incubating) has plants woven through it.
-A reoccurring theme with the traditional Māori medicine is: the more you get to know the forest and all the trees and plants within, they’ll tell you everything you need to know.
+The end part of my novel (which is now nameless, but I have a few ideas incubating) has plants woven through it.
+A reoccurring theme with the traditional Māori medicine is that the more you get to know the forest and all the trees and plants within, they’ll tell you everything you need to know.